yogeshrawal2/Eazyrecruit-docs/README.md

             Candidates can apply for a specific job.
          - Social Sharing
            Share jobs on various social platforms such as Linkedin, Twitter, Facebook.

+**Support**: We have an active community of people that are willing to help as much as possible though.
+Also, we are slowly adding to our documentation.

+**Intuitive interface**: EazyRecruit has an easy to use, intuitive interface.
+This means minimal training time for you.
+The job portal also has a simple search and application process that your candidates will get through easily.

+**Skills-based tagging**: Skill-based tagging serves as a very functional alternative to keyword searching.
+Within EazyRecruit, one can make a list of skill-sets required for the job.
+The candidates matching that criteria can be narrowed down easily.

+**Calendar**: EazyRecruit has a rich calendar built-in that provides a thorough and accurate overview of interview schedules.
+If you use the calendar system, you will always know what is coming up, and be able to quickly find information from past scheduled events.
+The calendar can be synced with Google for calendar import and access.

+**Ownership of data**: You own the data control and its security.
+No need for your data to be on someone else’s servers, unless that is how you choose to do it.

+**Backup and restore**: Your EazyRecruit system can be backed up as often as you want, ensuring no loss of data, ever.

+**User access levels**: There can be different access levels for users in the EazyRecruit system, which the administrator can set up and assign.

+**Built-in Emailing**: The email functionality within EazyRecruit is substantial.
+Currently, EazyRecruit can be used to send emails to candidates, clients, and contacts.
+It can also be used to notify of status changes and new applications, or anything you would like it to do.

 ## Screens in Depth